-40.78.
-The firm should always consider whether the risks would be better managed if the firm undertookapplied CDD measures on the customer, and beneficial owner and other key principals and underlying principal(s) for whom the specified businessaccount holder is acting rather than treating the specified businessaccount holder as the customer.
+78. The firm should always consider whether the risks would be better managed if the firm applied CDD measures on the customer, beneficial owner and other key principals for whom the account holder is acting rather than treating the account holder as the customer.